Evictions

 The Clerk’s Office Civil Division handles eviction filings.
 (Note: An eviction filing is many times referred to as a “Complaint for Forcible Entry and Detainer” – FED).
+Please note that Kettering Municipal Court does not provide eviction paperwork.
 At the time an eviction is filed, the claim may be for restitution of the property only (first cause) or for restitution of the property along with a claim for damages and/or past due rent (second cause).
-Visit our cost page for current filing fees for both first cause and second cause evictions.
+Visit our cost page for current filing fees for both first and second cause evictions.
 Please be aware: if the filing includes damages or past due rent claims, the filing must be officially served to the defendant (tenant) per the Ohio Rules of Civil Procedure – rules of service (see Damages or Past Due Rent Claims section below).
 Additional information can be found on the FAQ: Evictions portion of our website.

 For purposes of this procedure, the following terms are used:

-• The “Plaintiff” is the party who initiates a legal action.
-The “Defendant” is the party against whom the legal action – in this case an eviction – is brought.
+• “Defendant” is the party against whom the legal action – in this case an eviction – is brought.

-• The term “Landlord” is used to describe any of the following: the plaintiff, the property owner, the property owner’s agent or designee, or the property owner’s attorney of record.
+• “Landlord” is used to describe any of the following: the plaintiff, the property owner, the property owner’s agent or designee, or the property owner’s attorney of record.

-• The term “Tenant” is used to describe any of the following: the defendant or the tenant.
+• “Tenant” is used to describe any of the following: the defendant or the tenant.

 Once a filing is received, an eviction hearing will be set typically within two to three weeks on a Tuesday afternoon at 2:00 p.m.
-The landlord (or attorney) will be notified of this hearing when the eviction is filed in person or by mail if the paperwork was received in the mail.
+The landlord (or attorney) will be notified of this hearing when the eviction is filed.
 Unless the landlord (or attorney) chooses another method for proof of service, the defendant(s) will be notified by ordinary mail with certificate of mailing (first cause only), or by certified mail (second cause).
-In addition, a court bailiff will also post the complaint and summons to Court at the address where the defendant (tenant) is being evicted from.
+In addition, a court bailiff will also post the complaint and summons to Court at the address where the defendant (tenant) is being evicted.

 Any property not removed by the tenant before the designated date is considered abandoned.
-Property and/or bulk waste cannot be set out or left at the curb for disposal by the landlord or the tenant, unless the landlord has contracted with a trash disposal company for the removal of the items.
+Property and/or bulk waste cannot be set out or left at the curb for disposal, unless the landlord has contracted with a trash disposal company for the removal of the items.
 Abandoned property or bulk waste cannot be left anywhere on the exterior of the property for longer than 48 hours before its removal.

-Please see the Kettering Municipal Court local rule regarding Forcible Entry and Detainer for more information.
+Please see the Kettering Municipal Court Local Rules regarding Forcible Entry and Detainer (Rule 33) for more information.

 Damages or Past Due Rent Claims – Note to Landlords